davidecenzato/optimalBWT/README.md

 # optimalBWT
-optimalBWT is a tool that computes the optimal BWT using the optSAIS and BCR algorithms.
+optimalBWT is a tool that computes the optimal BWT using either a SAIS- or BCR-based algorithm.

 # Usage

 ```
-Usage: ./optsais <input filename> [options]
-  Options:
-        -p      construct the optimalBWT, def.
-True
-        -d      construct the BWT (input order) and SAP-array, def.
-False
-        -e      construct the BWT (input order), def.
-True
+usage: optimalBWT.py [-h] [-a ALGORITHM] [-f] [-q] [-v] [-o OUTPUT] [-b BUFFER] input

+optimal BWT is a tool that computes the optimal BWT of string collections.

+positional arguments:
+  input                 input file name

+options:
+  -h, --help            show this help message and exit
+  -a ALGORITHM, --algorithm ALGORITHM
+                        select which algorithm to use ((sais | bcr) def. sais)
-        -f      take in input a fasta file, def.
-True
+  -f, --fasta           take in input a fasta file (sais only, def.
+True)
-        -q      take in input a fastq file, def.
-False
+  -q, --fastq           take in input a fastq file (sais only, def.
+False)
-        -v      set verbose mode, def.
-False
-        -o O    basename for the output files, def. <input filename>
+  -v, --verbose         verbose (def.
+False)
+  -o OUTPUT, --output OUTPUT
+                        output file path (def. input)
+  -b BUFFER, --buffer BUFFER
+                        set memory buffer size in MB (BCR only, def.
+10)
 ```
 When computing the optimalBWT you can choose your input format between fasta and fastq format, and set a path for the output.
+When using the BCR-based algorithm you can choose the size of the input buffer for the algorithm permuting the characters in the SAP-intervals.

 ### Requirements

-The optimalBWT tool requires:
+The optimalBWT tool requires
+* A modern Python 3 release version 3.7 or higher.
 * A modern C++11 compiler such as `g++` version 4.9 or higher.

 # Example